PoonLab/courses/GradPythonCourse/Readings/Scraping.md

 ```
 Of course, `<puppies>` is not a recognized HTML tag (and sadly will likely never be).

 Now we need to parse the contents of this table.
-Parsing a BeautifulSoup table is much like [parsing a tabular data set](TabularData.md) from text, but some of the work has already been done for us -- each row is enclosed in table row tags `<tr>` and each element within a row is enclosed in table data tags `<td>`.
+Parsing a `bs4` table is much like [parsing a tabular data set](TabularData.md) from text, but some of the work has already been done for us -- each row is enclosed in table row tags `<tr>` and each element within a row is enclosed in table data tags `<td>`.
 For example, here is a very small table in HTML:
 ```html
 <table>
   <tr>